 So, how do we change this trend?
 Well, first, as with physical health, people need to feel comfortable with mental health vocabulary and concepts.
 Questions such as What is good mental health and well-being?
 Do we ever wonder if feelings of sadness and uneasiness are expected? and What should we do to have good mental health and well-being? need to be explored and openly discussed.
-While good physical health means having a healthy body, good mental health means having a healthy mind.
+While good physical health means having a healthy body, good mental health means having a healthy body, good mental health means having a healthy mind.
 That's why good mental health is just as important for enabling us to feel well.
-A healthy mind controls how we feel, think, and behave, and ideally, in time, a greater understanding of mental health and illness could decrease the stigma and eliminate the confusion.
+A healthy mind controls how we feel, think, and behave, and ideally, in time, a greater understanding of mental health and mental ill health could decrease the stigma and eliminate the confusion.
 In short, people would refer to health as a whole, including both physical and mental health.